top of page

 -Aldora Britain Records

 He entered into music performance as a singing drummer, piling his friends into a hot backyard building to play rock songs.
 At sixteen, he picked up his first guitar and started writing original songs.
-He was not a natural singer.
-His early recordings were as rough as they come.
-But he kept at it, playing open mics and bars, learning his voice.
+From there, he began playing open mics and bars, learning his voice.

-From there, music consumed him.
 He gained his first fans in a coffee shop in King, NC, and more in the clubs of Winston-Salem.
 He started playing in a local competition called the Winston-Salem Shuffle, where he became its most decorated winner.
-In 2011, he released his first proper album, Winter to Winter.
-That same year, he produced When I Go Away: A Tribute to Levon Helm – a project that strengthened his place in the local scene.
+In 2011, he released his first full album, Winter to Winter.
+That same year, he produced When I Go Away: A Tribute to Levon Helm – a project that paid homage to one of Nail's musical heroes, and strengthened his place in his local scene.

 Over the years, Nail released more albums, shared stages with Americana staples like The Hackensaw Boys and American Aquarium, and toured the country with his band, The Tyler Nail Trio.
 In 2016, the band disbanded and Nail took a break from touring.
 Nail stayed in North Carolina, releasing music quietly until 2019, when his double album Life Lessons marked a darker and louder chapter in his artistry.